Iruña-Veleia: Forgery case

 The provincial government of Alava pursued legal actions against the alleged perpetrators of the supposed fraud.
 The sponsors of the project (Euskotren) also brought charges against the archaeological team, but the case was dismissed, and only the lawsuit filed by the provincial government of Alava remained in force.
 Eliseo Gil has repeatedly denied the accusations against him, defended the authenticity of his findings, and requested that decisive physical tests be performed on the pieces to scientifically resolve the issue.

-In June 2020 Eliseo Gil was pronounced guilty of fraud and connivance with an external collaborator in presenting a false report.
-The court ruled that the pieces had been altered “by himself or through third persons with contemporary incisions to simulate that they contained inscriptions of the same ancient age as the objects in which they were engraved and that they possessed a historical and cultural value of which they were devoid.”.
+In June 2020 Eliseo Gil, with his company Lurmen as a solidary obligor, was pronounced guilty of fraud and connivance with an external collaborator in presenting a false report.
+The court ruled that the pieces had been altered "by himself or through third persons with contemporary incisions to simulate that they contained inscriptions of the same ancient age as the objects in which they were engraved and that they possessed a historical and cultural value of which they were devoid".
 The verdict was appealed by Gil, but the appeal was dismissed.
 Subsequently, Gil filed an appeal to the Constitutional Court.

 In August 2020, a group of 14 scientists published a letter in several Basque newspapers, warning that the so-called forgery is a scientific controversy that remains unresolved, and that "scientific issues must be resolved in scientific forums, such as scientific journals and conferences, not in courts of law".
 This letter was signed by prominent archaeologists, among others.

+In 2025, pieces from a 1990s Las Ermitas excavation in Espejo, Álava were reexamined.

+The excavation had been directed by Lurmen's archeologist Idoia Filloy.

+The Las Ermitas remains were seized by the Alava government with all the Lurmen storage contents in Veleia and kept at the Bibat museum in Vitoria.